MA Wildlife Filmmaking

 Discover our campuses and the wealth of facilities provided for our students.

-For over a decade our MA Filmmaking graduates have been successful in securing careers with natural history production companies in the UK and overseas.
-Many of these are located here in Bristol, and previous students now range from producers to junior researchers in all major production companies based here.
+For over a decade, our MA Filmmaking graduates have been very successful in securing careers with natural history production companies in the UK and overseas.
+Many remain in Bristol, and alumni now include junior researchers to senior producers in all major production companies based here.

 Our award-winning Careers Service helps you develop your employment potential through career coaching, a vacancy service for internships, placements, jobs, global opportunities, volunteering and community activity plus support for entrepreneurial activity, and access to employer events.